-Fox News Panel Concludes ‘Liberals’ Are ‘Worshiping The Environment’ Instead Of God
+Fox News Panel Concludes Liberals Are ‘Worshiping The Environment’ Instead Of God

 “One of my kids, their class said that their motto was ‘Treat myself well, treat my friends well, respect the environment.’
 And I was like, that’s ‘Love your neighbor as yourself and God above all things.’
 It’s the same thing, you just replace who’s in there,” the host concluded.

-Sexton agreed, suggesting that the fact that Swedish activist Greta Thunberg, who is 16 years old, has become the face of the environmentalist movement validates Francis’ argument.
+Sexton agreed, suggesting that the fact that Swedish activist Greta Thunberg, who is 16-years-old, has become the face of the environmentalist movement validates Francis’ argument.

-He also argued that Congress was wrong to have Thunberg testify about climate change — the young activist discussed climate change before to the United States Congress earlier this week — mockingly suggesting that lawmakers might soon invite her back to talk about the Federal Reserve’s policy.
+He also argued that Congress was wrong to have Thunberg testify about climate change — the young activist discussed climate change before to Congress earlier this week — mockingly suggesting that lawmakers might soon invite her back to talk about the Federal Reserve’s policy.

 From New York to Mumbai, climate protesters flooded the streets in cities around the globe, marching out of their schools, homes and workplaces to demand action on climate change https://t.co/lpTJjCsjKr pic.twitter.com/C2qQoP9IvG